enrike/tapes/readme.txt

-Layers by ixi-audio.net.
-2018/04
+Layers by ixi-audio.net

 Supercollider based sample loop system.
 I use it to control loops of docens of samples at the same time

-check the .scd file for usage example.
+check the documentation.scd file for usage example.

 License : GNU GPL